 I had a lot of fun with the Lucky 7 Meme that swept through the blogosphere not too long ago, but it made me think.
 Would the blogging game work for published work?
+In other words, do the Pros measure up?
 Remember, you go to page 77, down 7 lines, and share 7 lines or paragraphs.
 Granted, the page numbers and line numbers would be different than on manuscript pages, but I could not let it go.
 I had to see how some of my favorites measured up.
-So, for this post I chose five different science fiction books one each by Frank Herbert, Orson Scott Card, Madeleine L'Engle, Dean R. Koontz, and Margaret Atwood.
+So, for this post, I chose five different science fiction books one each by Frank Herbert, Orson Scott Card, Madeleine L’Engle, Dean R. Koontz, and Margaret Atwood.

 “There are men in the great hall say they’ve been sent by the Duke to get young master Paul,” Mapes said.
 “They’ve the ducal signet and the guard has identified them.”
 She glanced at the door, back to Jessica.

 A cautious one, this Mapes, Jessica thought.
 That’s a good sign.

 “He’s in the fifth room from this end of the hall, the small bedroom,” Jessica said.
 “If you have trouble waking him, call in Dr. Yueh in the next room.
 Paul may require a wakeshot.”

 Ender wanted to hit them, to throw them in the brook.
 Instead, he walked into the forest.
 He found a path, which soon became an ancient brick road, much overgrown with weeds but still useable.
 There were hints of possible games off to either side, but Ender followed none of them.
 He wanted to see where the path led.

 It led to a clearing, with a well in the middle, and a sign that said, “Drink, Traveler.”

 Her heart tried to beat; it gave a knifelike, sideways movement but it could not expand.